 On Earth, seasonal temperature shifts are caused by the tilt of the planet's axis.
 If the Southern Hemisphere is closer to the sun than its northern counterpart, it experiences spring and summer instead of autumn and winter.
 But on Mercury, the planet has essentially no tilt, which means that the hemispheres experience no significant difference in temperature from one another.

-However, Mercury has the least circular, most eccentric orbit of all the planets (Pluto's is more eccentric but the tiny rock is only considered a dwarf planet).
+However, Mercury has the least circular, most eccentric orbit of all the planets.
 The huge range in its distance from the sun means that the planet does feel some variation in temperature based on where it travels over the course of its 88 Earth-day year.